 Before you decide between individual therapy, group therapy or both, you may wonder if you even need therapy at all.
 If you are considering it, why not go for it?
 The American Psychological Association (APA) reports: “An estimated 59 million people have received mental health treatment in the past two years, and that 80 percent of them have found it effective.”1 If you’re looking for professional help, you aren’t alone.
 You aren’t alone, and you’re likely to benefit from it.

 So is therapy for everyone?
 Yes!
-However it’s even more useful and important if you struggle with mental health or substance use concerns.
+However, it’s even more useful and important if you struggle with mental health or substance use concerns.
 If you know you have depression, anxiety, PTSD or addiction, you know therapy is right for you.
 But you don’t have to have a diagnosis before you seek help.
-In fact therapy can offer a diagnosis or simply offer help pinpointing where and why things feel wrong.
-In fact, you can benefit from therapy if you experience any of the following:

 - Feelings of helplessness or sadness